K-Sato1995/gatsbyBlog/content/posts/Utilize-settings.yml-in-Rails-applications/index.md

   - Rails
   - Gem
 published: true
-description: "Utilize settings.yml in Rails applications by using a gem called settingslogic."
+description: 'Utilize settings.yml in Rails applications by using a gem called settingslogic.'
 ---

 # Installation

 Add the following line to your Gemfile and run `bundle install`.

 ```